Thibaut-Delattre/NuclearReactor/README.md

 However, the model doens't take into account :
 - The shape and geometry of the reactor core.
 So neutron flux are constant in time but also in space
 - The neutrons leakage
-- Some neutron poisons like isotopes like Xenon 135
+- Some neutron poisons like Xenon 135
 - Spontaneous fissions

 More precisely, the model computes and show (by plotting) depending on time :